 Carpet is the traditional choice for flooring in a bedroom, and it is especially common in children’s rooms.
 This is due largely to the fact that it is quite plush, and soft, which allows it to act as a cushion resting beneath the entire environment.
 This surface provides a tactile comfort to the space, while also helping to prevent injuries by padding trips and falls.
 Thicker carpet can also be purchased to increase this effect.

-Another benefit of carpeting in kids rooms is the fact that it can act as an insulating buffer across the entire floor.
+Another benefit of carpeting in a kid's room is the fact that it can act as an insulating buffer across the entire floor.
 This will help to cut down on some of the ambient noise that can be generated by children playing, stomping, and jumping across the room.
-Having that insulating layer of carpet is especially important when the child’s room is located on upper levels of the home.
+Having that insulating layer of carpet is especially important when the child’s room is located on the upper levels of the home.

 However, there are also some disadvantages.
 Kids are messy, and the carpet is notoriously difficult to keep clean.
 It stains easily and retains dirt, which means that lighter, solid colors are a bad idea in these spaces.
 At the same time, the fibers in carpet tend to attract and retain dirt and dust, which can contribute negatively to the air quality of the area.
 If spills happen and aren’t dealt with quickly you can also end up with mold issues.